askaks19/askaks19/README.md

 - 📚 Always exploring new technologies and building practical solutions
 - ⚡ Fun fact: I love turning complex problems into simple, elegant code!

+- PS: I have endsems going on right now, ML and AI projects are gonna be uploaded soon as well :)

 ## 🛠️ Tech Stack

 ### Languages